doeixd/combi-router/README.md

 # Combi-Router 🛤️

-A composable, type-safe router built on parser combinators that thinks in trees.
+A composable, type-safe router built on my parser combinator library [Combi Parse](https://github.com/doeixd/combi-parse) that thinks in trees.
 Routes are defined functionally and composed by reference, creating natural hierarchies that mirror your application structure.

 <br />